AdjectiveAllison/zvdb/README.md

 # zvdb
 Zig Vector Database!

 Not ready for use yet.
+But big things are coming. :)